dipscope/TypeManager.TS/README.md

 This options have default values if you have not configured them explicitly.

-* Default value of discriminator is a `__type__`.
+* Default value of discriminator is a `$type`.
 During deserialization `TypeManager` expects such property to be present inside a polymorphic object.
 * Default value of discriminant is a `ClassName` which determined based on the type function.

 For proper deserialization of polymorphic types you have to provide such information inside your JSON.